OcelotBabou/Quartz/content/2-The World/Regions/Locations/The Twilight Glades.md

 ---
 **Overview:**

-The Twilight Glades are a mystical region within Ridgeback Forest, cloaked perpetually in twilight due to the dense canopy that filters out much of the sunlight.
+The Twilight Glades are a mystical region within [[Ridgeback Forest]], cloaked perpetually in twilight due to the dense canopy that filters out much of the sunlight.
 This unique atmospheric condition renders the glades both hauntingly beautiful and slightly eerie, making them a magnet for adventurers, scholars, and those drawn to the mysterious.

 **Description:**